Causal inference for N-of-1 trials: Introduction

 The aim of this work is to present an explicit causal framework for N-of-1 trials and formalize intuitive claims from the N-of-1 trials literature.
 We will define causal estimands for this study design and discuss the assumptions needed for their identification under different data generating mechanisms.
 This, in turn, motivates estimators.

 We focus on inference from single N-of-1 trials, i.e., when only data from a crossover trial conducted in one individual are available.
 We will specifically focus on designs where the participant receives treatment according to a treatment schedule that is assigned at the beginning of the study and repeats itself cyclically over time, as these designs are common in practice \cite{Muller2021, Batley2023}.
-Nevertheless, we will show in Section \ref{sec:treatment_assignment} how our data generating process accommodates other designs for randomized N-of-1 trials in finite time, and discuss aggregation of results from series of N-of-1 trials in Section \ref{sec:aggregating_series}.
+Nevertheless, we will show in Section \ref{sec:treatment_assignment} how our data generating process accommodates other designs for randomized N-of-1 trials in finite time.